Tax Transformation Trends: Technology in focus has been saved

 Working in a completely transparent world can feel like being in a greenhouse.
 As the greenhouse analogy becomes a reality, tax leaders should explore how to use technology to get their houses in order with a focus on data quality, investments, and operating models.

-In this study, 70% of tax leaders predict that revenue authorities will have more direct access to their systems
+In this study, 70% of tax leaders predict that revenue authorities will have more direct access to their systems within three years.

 Key insight 1: Next-gen ERP – Data access for tax transparency